ilshookim/dfiles/README.md

 * If you use dcache (called decache similar to decaffein), you can monitor both the monitored path and the sub-path If there are more files than the specified count, you can get a service that deletes them in the oldest order.

-* Decache is a simple REST server that can be executed lightly as a process by specifying parameters.
+* Dcache is a simple REST server that can be executed lightly as a process by specifying parameters.

-* Decache can also mount the local path to be watched as a volume and run it as a docker container.
+* Dcache can also mount the local path to be watched as a volume and run it as a docker container.

-* So you can calling something like curl localhost:8088/stop or curl localhost:8088/start, You can stop or run the decache service.
+* So you can calling something like curl localhost:8088/stop or curl localhost:8088/start, You can stop or run the dcache service.

-* Decache is written in the dart language.
+* Dcache is written in the dart language.

-* Native performance can be expected because it builds natively in the process of making the decache into a docker image.
+* Native performance can be expected because it builds natively in the process of making the dcache into a docker image.

 # mechanism

-Decache operation is simple, but it can be applied to various projects.
+Dcache operation is simple, but it can be applied to various projects.

 **Check State**